 On 18 January 2021, Dementia UK joined 21 other charities and co-signed a letter to the seven participating supermarkets in the priority delivery slots scheme, calling them to suspend the unfair delivery charges and to reduce minimum spends on priority delivery slots.

 Improved and ongoing access to PPE and testing for care home residents and staff is crucial to ensure the safety of some of the most vulnerable members of our society.
 Dementia UK also strongly believe that families should have access to PPE to visit their relatives in care homes.
 We wrote to the Secretary of State for Health and Social Care calling on the government to urgently and consistently address this issue.

 Financial support for unpaid carers

 Dementia UK joined 91 other charities calling for more financial support for unpaid carers.
-We signed an open letter to the Work and Pensions Secretary, Rt Hon Therese Coffey MP, and Chancellor, Rt Hon Rishi Sunak MP highlighting the financial impact that COVID-19 has had on family carers and urgently calling for an increase in Carer’s Allowance.
+On Friday 3rd July 2020 we signed an open letter to the Work and Pensions Secretary, Rt Hon Therese Coffey MP, and Chancellor, Rt Hon Rishi Sunak MP highlighting the financial impact that Covid-19 has had on family carers and urgently calling for an increase in Carer’s Allowance.

 Four months on and we have as yet had no response to the letter.
 Dementia UK and 74 other organisations have joined together again to amplify our previous call on the Government to recognise the financial impact Covid-19 continues to have on people caring around the clock for family members and friends.
 Read our latest open letter urging the Work and Pensions Secretary and Chancellor to recognise the financial difficulties that unpaid carers are facing and introduce a supplement to Carer’s Allowance.

 Join Dementia UK’s Campaigns Network and together we can help improve the care and support available to families affected by dementiaFind out more